Adaptive Strategies for Pension Fund Management: Pension fund model

 The last two components are more straightforward.
 Some external funding may be injected into the plan in year $t$, which we denote $e_t$.
 Finally, third parties may charge a percentage annual fee $m$, to manage the assets.

 The total value of the assets of the plan at the beginning of the year $t+1$ is

-This model is agnostic on whether the values are expressed in real or nominal amounts (\ie, corrected by inflation).
-If the values are corrected by inflation, this would be reflected in the values of $r(\alpha_t,p_t)$, $\ell_t(\pi_t,q_t)$ and $e_t$.
+This model is agnostic on whether the values are expressed in nominal or real amounts (i.e. adjusted for inflation).
+An inflation adjustment would be reflected in the values of $r(\alpha_t,p_t)$, $\ell_t(\pi_t,q_t)$ and $e_t$ while taking the value of $v_0$ as reference.
 Moreover, this model assumes negligible transaction costs, but they could be included as an extra term.